 Self-service kiosk in the James Joyce Library

 3. New Automatic check-ins/returns that automatically update your Library Account.
 All book returns in the James Joyce Library must be done using the new Internal Return Chutes.
 Multiple books can be returned at the same time.

-Internal return chute in James Joyce Library
+Internal return chute in the Veterinary Sciences Building

 Contactless Services using the UCD Library App

-The combination of the Library App and the RFID infrastructure provides users with access to self-service in the palm of their hand, and allows them check-out books using their phones.
+The combination of the Library App and the RFID infrastructure provides users with access to self-service in the palm of their hand, and allows them check out books using their phones.